Euronext says it will not make a counter-bid for Spain's BME

-March 30 (Reuters) - Euronext said on Monday it would not make a takeover offer for Spanish stock exchange operator Bolsas y Mercados.
+(Reuters) - Euronext (ENX.PA) said on Monday it would not make a takeover offer for Spanish stock exchange operator Bolsas y Mercados (BME.MC).

 “Euronext considers that the financial terms of a potential competing offer, despite the significant potential synergies, would not be compatible with value creation and adequate return on invested capital for Euronext shareholders,” the company said in a statement.